rodneyshupe/Cookbook/Recipes/Appetizers.rst

 Note
 ----
-To make this salsa spicier, reserve and add the jalapeño seeds to the blender before processing
+To make this salsa spicier, reserve and add the jalapeno seeds to the blender before processing

 .. raw:: pdf